LorenvXn/mu3/README.md

 You know that saying: "Ballz is life!" ... well, not in a corporation, bruh!
 What to be expected from "educated" men. /shrugs
 ```

+If you are asking yourselves why I did not bother with the usual directories (default, tasks, roles, meta) ... etc,
+well, it's a very boring and corporate approach, and I like chaos.

 Whatevs!
 Onto the presentation...

 <i> Details on the process flow of the scripts in below Muie fig. </i>